1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The project will make it safer and more comfortable for people to bike, walk, and access transit on a crucial corridor in North Portland.
-PBOT is asking for the community to tell us where it is difficult to cross N Rosa Parks.
-The design also includes improved transit stops at N Albina and N Rosa Parks.
-The proposal includes a physically separated bicycle lane, as well.
+The proposed design includes much needed pedestrian crossing improvements and improved transit access at N Albina and N Rosa Parks.
+The proposal also includes a physically separated bicycle lane to provide safe, more comfortable bicycle facilities.
 The project will provide safer and more comfortable pedestrian, transit, and bike facilities that will better serve existing users and hopefully attract more people to walk and ride the bus and bicycles.

 Are there specific City policies that support this project?